Dirt UP!

 I forgot the elephant in the room,,, here's the new garage/workshop from the west, complete with our eco water barrel, not hooked up to new downspout yet.

 Can you see the small garden along the edge there?
 I started it last week...
 I pulled weeds, added some clay soil conditioner, garden soil, worm castings, and plant food.
 I then planted buckwheat.
 It took three days for it to come up.
+And now, here it is at 6 days.

 It will grow about 3 1/2 ft. tall, with white flowers.
 It makes a very wonderful honey, I've been told.
 It will be tall in about 30 days, I'll let you know.
 It is considered a green manure, so when I'm done with it, I'll cut it, and mulch into the garden to enrich my soil.